btroncone/learn-rxjs/operators/combination/concat.md

 :bulb: This operator can be used as either a static or instance method!

-:bulb: If throughput, not order, is not a primary concern, try [merge](merge.md) instead!
+:bulb: If throughput, not order, is a primary concern, try [merge](merge.md) instead!

 ---